p1ratrulezzz/mtproxy-server-linux/README.md

 # Installation

-The daemon file is https://github.com/danog/MadelineProto/blob/master/mtproxyd (don't forget to Star this repo)
+The initial daemon file is in https://github.com/danog/MadelineProto (don't forget to Star this repo)

 ## Tutorial for Ubuntu 16.04 Server